BearGuy/peterkins.dev/content/blog/wasm-qrscanner/index.md

 ```
 to take a gander at what it looks like!

-That's completes our initial project structure setup!
+That completes our initial project structure setup!
 Next, we'll want to add the our WebAssembly files to do the heavy lifting of our app.

-# Web Assembly and QUIC files
+# Web Assembly and QUIRC files

 WebAssembly is a new file format that can run uber performant code in the browser.
 We'll want to be using `.wasm` files for image recognition and QR decoding process.
 The first thing we want to do is get our wasm files from a fork of [Daniel Beer's QR decoder library](https://github.com/dlbeer/quirc).

-To save some time, we'll be pulling the precompiled files from another repo [here](https://github.com/mdchaney/quirc.wasm).
-If you want to go through the process of compiling them yourself using EMScripten, check out Joshua Koo's repo [here](https://github.com/zz85/quirc.js) where they did the legwork of getting the library to work with WebAssembly [here](https://github.com/zz85/quirc.js)), and also check out Emcscripten's documentation to [install and get started using it](https://emscripten.org/docs/getting_started/downloads.html).
+To save some time, we'll be pulling the pre-compiled files from another repo [here](https://github.com/mdchaney/quirc.wasm).
+If you want to go through the process of compiling them yourself using Emscripten, check out Joshua Koo's repo [here](https://github.com/zz85/quirc.js) where they did the legwork of getting the library to work with WebAssembly [here](https://github.com/zz85/quirc.js)), and also check out Emcscripten's documentation to [install and get started using it](https://emscripten.org/docs/getting_started/downloads.html).

 The files we're most interested in are these located in the `wasm` directory.
 Here are links to download the files we want: